 Marcia Harvey Lindgren received a bachelor’s degree in education from Southern Connecticut State University and M.A. and Ph.D. degrees in classics from The University of Iowa.
 She served for ten years as an assistant to the Dean of the College of Liberal Arts and Sciences at The University of Iowa, during which time she also taught courses in the Department of Classics.

 Peter Miller is a Ph.D. candidate in both Classics and Religious Studies, studying Late Antique religions of the Eastern Mediterranean, pursuing the Graduate Certificate in Digital Humanities.
 His primary research interest is monastic communities in the Syriac tradition during the decline of Roman control of Syria and the rise of Islam.

 Rosemary Moore holds a joint appointment as a lecturer of Classics and History, and joined the faculty in 2003.
 She teaches courses in ancient Greece, Greek history, and Hellenistic Greece and Rome, among others.

-Laura Moser is a graduate student and teaching assistant in the Department of Classics.
-She holds a B.A. in Classics from Reed College and recently completed her MFA in Literary Translation at the University of Iowa.
+Laura is a teaching assistant in the Department of Classics and is currently pursuing a Ph.D. in Interdisciplinary Studies.
+She holds a B.A. in Classics from Reed College, and an M.F.A. in Literary Translation and an M.A. in Classics from the University of Iowa.